gueguenster/maxtree/publication/README.md

 ### Shape attributes

-A 2-d CC is described by its shape attributes.
+A 2-d CC can be described by its shape attributes.
 The shape attributes is vector of k real values.
 As presented in [8], the shape attributes can be efficiently computed with the MaxTree data structure from the 2d normalized moments, and some accumulation statistics.
 Given these statistics translation, rotation and scale invariant attributes can be built.
+We generate the 7 [Hu moments](https://learnopencv.com/shape-matching-using-hu-moments-c-python/) for example.
 We provide in the table below the attributes that we compute for each CC:

 Name | Scale invariant | Rotation invariant | Translation invariant